 Control: Sex as a currency

 Masculinity has been linked to emotionless men.
-An archetype of the male partner in heterosexual relationship.
 But, perceived emotionless men lock up their feelings, and have outbursts.
 In turn, this brings instability in the home, a contrast to the mission of stay-at-home partners.
 Talking about possible resolutions to underlying problems you are beginning to see, is the best way of tackling long-term problems and bringing about change before it’s seismic.

 - Use open dialogue to change the behaviours, and overcome your anxiety to bring change, somewhere where you are not the expert